 Blackburn Center is located adjacent to Portland’s MAX light rail transit with a stop just steps from the front door, providing excellent access to downtown Portland and other areas of employment and educational opportunity throughout the Portland Metro Region.
 It is also within a half-mile of a public library and park, and within one mile of two major grocery stores.

-“A big congratulations to Central City Concern, particularly for winning the Edson Award for Tax [Credit] Excellence.
+Senator Wyden provided also provided a congratulatory video on 2020, the year in which Blackburn Center won their award, stating, “A big congratulations to Central City Concern, particularly for winning the Edson Award for Tax [Credit] Excellence.
 Day in and day out Central City Concern delivers for our community.
-It understands the importance of shelter but also how important the wrap-around services are,” said Senator Ron Wyden (D-OR) in a congratulatory video.
-“I just want everybody to know as Ranking Democrat on the Senate Finance Committee, it’s a pleasure to be able to work with Central City Concern on these and other priorities.”
+It understands the importance of shelter but also how important the wrap-around services are.”

 Statement from U.S. Senator Jeff Merkley (D-OR)